asm89/twig-cache-extension/README.md

 ### Blackhole

-Strategy for debug/development mode.
-It generates always a new key, will never fetch a block and never save a block.
+Strategy for development mode.

+In development mode it often not very useful to cache fragments.
+The blackhole strategy provides an easy way to not cache anything it all.
+It always generates a new key and does not fetch or save any fragments.

 #### Setup